Inferring diffusivity from killed diffusion: Posterior consistency for high-dimensional Poisson count data

 \subsection{The basic contraction theorem}

-We now turn to the posterior contraction theorem, and consider a prior $\Pi$ defined on the measurable sets $\mathcal S$ (from before (\ref{measur})) of the collection $\mathcal L$ of `intensity' measures $\Lambda$ over $\mathbb O$.
+Consider a prior $\Pi $ defined on the measurable sets $\mathcal S$ (from before (\ref{measur})) of the collection $\mathcal L$ of ``intensity'' measures $\Lambda $ over $\mathbb O$.
 The posterior distribution arising from data (\ref{pcount}) with likelihood (\ref{lik}) then arises from Bayes' formula and is given by

-Given the preparations from Section \ref{measset}, the following proof follows the standard pattern \cite{ghosal_fundamentals_2017}, assuming the existence of sufficiently good `tests' which we will construct in Theorem \ref{thm:concentration-ineq} below, using the concentration of measure approach of \cite{gine_rates_2011} adapted to high-dimensional Poisson count data.
+Given the preparations from Section~\ref{measset}, the proof (to be found in Section \ref{sec:supp_stats}) of the next theorem follows the standard pattern \cite{ghosal_fundamentals_2017}, assuming the existence of sufficiently good ``tests,'' which we will construct in Theorem~\ref{thm:concentration-ineq} below, using the concentration of measure approach of \cite{gine_rates_2011} adapted to high-dimensional Poisson count data.